javier-rozalen/deuteron/README.md

 We open 'error_analysis/error_measure.py', file with which we can automatically compute the errors of the trained models.
 A loop is already programmed that will sequentially load the trained models (Step 2).
 This will save E, Ks, Kd, Pd with their corresponding errors to error_data/nlayers?/nhid?.txt.

 ### Step 4.
 Filtering the good runs.
 We open error_analysis/filter.py and adjust the initial parameters.
 This program filters the trained models and selects the ones that match our criteria (defined via the initial parameters).
 The selected runs are copied in a folder named filtered_runs.
-This step is thought to make plotting easier.
+This step is meant to make plotting easier.

 ### Step 5.
 Plotting.
 For a complete plot including data of the four architectures, we repeat Steps 1 to 4 for all architectures (Step 0).
 After that, we open 'plotting/energy_plot.py'.
 We set the initial parameters and we run the file.
 Text files under plotting/plotting_data/ with further errors will be generated in the process.
 Once the program is done, the resulting plot will be stored in plotting/saved_plots/energy_plot.pdf